TheGhouls/oct/doc/introduction.rst

 OCT use the power of ``zeromq`` to distribute test on any number of physical machines you need.
 When running a test the principle is very simple :

-* OCT start the HQ wich is in charge of collecting results and send a start message to the turrets
+* OCT starts the HQ.
+It sends a start message to the turrets and will later collect their results
-* The turrets catch the message, start the tests and send results to the HQ
+* The turrets receive the message, start the tests and send results to the HQ
-* When the test end, the HQ will send a stop message to the turrets and process the remaining messages in queue
+* When the test ends, the HQ sends a stop message to the turrets and process the remaining messages in queue
-* OCT will next compile the results and create a html report of them
+* OCT will then compile the results and create a html report of them

 Want a graph ?
 Here you go :

 .. image:: images/oct-basic.png

-So this is it, a bunch of turrets shooting the target and sending informations to the HQ
+So this is it, a bunch of turrets shooting at the target and sending information to the HQ